bepetersn/static-mail/README.md

 ```

-### Defining email templates
+### Defining message templates

-All in all, this project makes the assumption that subject, text, and html all *go together*, and can be bundled, and referenced with a single name.
+All in all, this project makes the assumption that an email's subject, text, and html all may need templating, and can be bundled as text assets.
 So where is the email?
 Taking a look in the
 `emails/use_my_service.msg` file, we have the beginning of an answer:

 ```